Did You Know?

 Safe Kids also has more than 125 Mobile Car Seat Checkup Vans serving families across the United States.
 Each Chevrolet van is specially designed to turn any parking lot into a full-service child restraint safety event site.
 Almost every state has at least one van in operation.

 Safe Kids coalitions operate about 500 permanent child passenger safety inspection stations throughout the United States.
-Inspection stations are open regularly to teach parents and caregivers how to safely transport children.
+Inspection stations are open at regular times and dates to teach parents and caregivers how to safely transport children.
 You’ll find them in central locations such as General Motors dealerships, hospitals, fire stations and insurance companies.
 Find an inspection station near you.

-Our work includes ensuring that infants and small children are in child restraint systems in vehicles, making vehicles safer and fighting for strong drunk driving laws.
+Our advocacy work includes monitoring laws and helping states strengthen their laws to ensure that infants and small children are in child restraint systems in vehicles, vehicles are safer and strong drunk driving laws to protect everyone.

 Our work to promote child passenger safety is made possible by General Motors and the General Motors Foundation, widely recognized for their continuing commitment and dedication to children and families.